PaulAndreRada/craneo/README.md

 ### A Minimalist Bot Framework for node.js

 ### What it is
-The basic command and response structure for any small to medium sized bot you intend to make.
+Craneo is a node framework for building a simple chat bot.

 ### What it’s not
-Craneo is not an out of the box natural language intelligence for your commands, it’s simply a structure for responding to different types of commands.
-In other words - Here’s the skull, you supply the brain.
+Craneo is not an out-of-the-box, artificially intelligent bot; it is simply a framework for building a bot that responds to text-based commands with actions, prompts, or chat responses.
+In other words, here’s the skull, you supply the brain.

 ###Install